-During this cool Christmas day, Santa Claus brings us lot of presents (I hope for you), I received 2 RaspberryPi Zero, Thx you brother ;-).
+During this cool Christmas day, Santa Claus brings us lot of presents (I hope for you too), I received 2 RaspberryPi Zero, Thx you brother ;-).
 I will show you a cool stuff after this special day.
 We gonna test how to use Rhiot project into Kura Eclipse Platform running inside Docker container deployed into a real RaspberryPi Zero device (in this order).
 If you don’t have yet a RaspberryPi (B+, 2 or zero) device you can use my previous post.

 How to use Rhiot/Kura into Docker/RaspberryPi